Guide to Halloween 2019 for kids and adults in Rome.

 Rome embraces the ghoulish festival of Halloween - still a slightly foreign concept in Italy - a little more each year with Halloween-themed events and spooky shop-fronts becoming increasingly popular.

-Rome has special Halloween events for children at the Bioparco on 27 October; scary Halloween nights at the Zoological Museum (for ages 9-13); family-friendly events at the Halloween Open Day at Mercato Testaccio; and plenty of Halloween fun at Luneur Park in EUR, or theme parks such as Rainbow Magicland and Cinecittà World to the south of Rome.
-Those over 14 might enjoy the new Halloween horror movie, showing in English at the Lux and Barberini cinemas, 40 years after the release of John Carpenter's 1978 classic.
+Rome usually has special Halloween events for children at the Bioparco and Zoological Museum, and plenty of Halloween fun at Luneur Park in EUR, or theme parks such as Rainbow Magicland and Cinecittà World to the south of Rome.

 For a spooky exhibition, check out the immersive Chi ha paura del buio?
 (Who is afraid of the dark) at Musja, the newly-opened museum near Campo de' Fiori.

 As an ancient city, Rome also has some authentically scary sites such as a spine-chilling visit to Via Veneto’s Capuchin crypt.

 Finally, check out our Halloween recipe which features pumpkin, obviously.